juliapetrie/3D-PacMan/README.md

   - Pacman dies(loses a life) when touched by a ghost
   - Sprint ability (While Pacman is fruit powered-up)
 - Implement ghost mechanics - Ivona
-  - Ghost dies when touched by powered-up Pacman,
+  - Ghost returns back home (is infrighten state) when touched by powered-up Pacman - Ivona
-  - They get progressively faster each time they die and are released
-  - Each ghost has its own properties (speed, difficulty)
+  - Each ghost has its own properties (scatter spots, chase mechanisms, looks) - Ivona
-  - Including navmesh setup
+  - Including navmesh setup - Ivona
 - Create a sample level - MAP to test mechanics - Julia
 - Create all UI elements - Julia
 - The cinematic camera setup follows Pac-Man movement and is informed by the direction indicator.
 The camera will be positioned just above the wall so the player can see parts of the map.  - Daniel, Julia